 Example: A bank insists on sorting out an issue by phone despite a person’s stammer.
 Particularly where an issue is complicated, or there is a lot of information to be communicated, the person may find this very difficult and it may simply impracticable.
 Say the bank argues it does not have to make alternative arrangments available (eg online secure messaging or face-to-face) because the person could have a family member or friend phone on their behalf.

+The European Convention on Human Rights can also help in arguing against such an argument by a service provider.
 The tax tribunal decision in LH Bishop below is not a binding precedent, but can be cited, and its discussion of these issues is helpful:

 LH Bishop v Commissioners of Revenue and Customs, First-tier Tribunal (Tax), 2013